Table of Contents

 Some international students may have access to travel insurance that includes healthcare through their home countries or through credit cards, or may have access to commercial travel insurance.
 We highly recommend you purchase travel insurance, as healthcare in the U.S. can be expensive and incredibly difficult to navigate.

 Who do I contact about other practical and/or accessibility-related concerns?

 Accessibility at the Summer Workshop

 Is the in-person workshop accessible?

 Clarion West is committed to hosting our in-person events and workshops in accessible spaces.
-We are currently searching for a space for the Summer 2023 workshop and beyond that meets our needs.
+The 2024 workshop will be held in ADA accessible dorms at the University of Washington.
+We are currently searching for a space for Summer 2025 and beyond that meets our needs.
 Features must include ramps to enter buildings, elevators, door frames of appropriate width for wheelchair access, and beds and counters at appropriate heights.
 We consulted with Andrea Kovich of Studio Pacifica in 2022 and will continue to follow her recommendations and further guidelines as we select new spaces.

 We will also consult with building management to determine where visible and audible alarm systems are installed for the safety of deaf and blind students.

 We will share floor plans and information about mobility access, such as distances between housing and dining facilities and classrooms.